 Live --- Love --- Toil with a will, And Place no faith in tomorrow ---For the clock may then be still.
 Yesterday is gone ---Tomorrow never comes, Today --- is the day we LIVE!!!

-The second candle we lit on the candle board signifies that we are here to give thanks for the life of LION .
+The second candle we lit on the candle board signifies that we are here to give thanks for the life of LION

 His/Hers was a light stretching out into the darkness of the world.
 This candle serves to remind us, that we should never under estimate the extent of the accomplishment, which can be obtained by one man, dedicated to a single goal.
 For, without that light, complete darkness would now prevail, in this vicinity.

-We gather, not to mourn the passing of a Lion, a thoughtful, courageous and hopeful individual, a caring and compassionate friend, ---

-Rather --- it is time to remember, that the grinding that would wear to nothing, a lesser stone, merely serves to give luster, to a diamond!

-As we honor the memory of one who practiced well, the Lions concept of humanitarian service, we recall the many goodness' of his/her life.
+We gather, not to mourn the passing of a Lion, a thoughtful, courageous and hopeful individual, a caring and compassionate friend, ---Rather --- it is time to remember, that the grinding that would wear to nothing, a lesser stone, merely serves to give luster, to a diamond!
+The most fitting tribute we may offer to LION is for each person here to take these few precious moments to be silent, and pause, reflecting diligently, in the privacy of their heart, the many challenges remaining, that face the family of LIONISM in his/her community, and indeed, throughout the world of LIONISM.
+As we honor the memory of one who practiced well, the Lions concept of humanitarian service, we recall the many goodness's of his/her life.
 Thus so --- may each one respond to the challenge of carrying the light further into the darkness of life.
 May each of us take time to quietly re-dedicate ourselves to the true purpose of Lionism.

-To accomplish this, we must have something to commonly abide by as Lions, Lioness and Leos.
+To accomplish this, we must have something to commonly abide by as Lions and Leos.
 We have our Lions Club Objects and the Lions Code of Ethics, with which, once again, we will refresh our memories.
 Will all present please stand and remain standing forming a human chain, by joining hands, thus uniting in hand, mind and spirit in service and thought.

-Lion

-Office

-Club

---- Will remind us of our LIONS CLUB OBJECTS
+Lion Office Club --- Will remind us of our LIONS CLUB OBJECTS Lion

-Lion

-Office

-Club